Can Tailors Make Pants Bigger In The Thighs? – From Tight To Just Right

 Creating a Pleat

-Adding a pleat along the inner thigh area can create extra space without drastically altering the appearance of the pants.
-This method is often used for formal pants.
+Adding a pleat along the inner thigh creates extra space without drastically altering the appearance of the pants.
+This method works well for formal pants and dress trousers, typically adding 1/2–1 inch (1.3–2.5 cm) of room.

 Relocating Pockets